 The Right Level of Abstraction and Complexity for This Moment in Earthly Evolution

-There are many groups of brilliant software/systems architects who are envisioning the kind of collaborative tools that take us towards scaling coordinative capacity in new ways.
+There are many groups of brilliant socioeconomic, software, coordination, and systems architects who are envisioning the kind of collaborative tools that take us towards scaling coordinative capacity in new ways.
 The trick is to pick the right level of abstraction and complexity that is right for this time.

-Let this message serve as a strong recommendation to the tech community to heed whatever wisdom may be found in this article and in the protocol.love specifications.
-We can agree on these basics for sharing OUR OWN DEVELOPMENT WORK and we can begin embodying principles of transparency now.
+Let this message serve as a strong recommendation to the technology community to heed whatever wisdom may be found in this article and in the protocol.love specifications.
+We can agree on these basics for sharing pur own work and we can begin embodying principles of transparency.

 We begin implementing protocol.love into our socioeconomic system quite simply (but not necessarily easily) by operating with Vulnerable Transparency in the stewardship of shared assets.
 This means a commitment to new habits in business operations and government.
 You can read about the technical specifications as well as attend workshops and request consultations to help you and your team get started.
-If you are ready to commit to what it takes to embody Loving Kindness and Vulnerable Transparency in seeking the omni-win for all beings, and you are ready to join an ecosystem of other committed people, please visit CoGov.Tech.
+If you are ready to commit to what it takes to embody Loving Kindness and Vulnerable Transparency in seeking the omni-win for all beings, and you are ready to join an ecosystem of other committed people, please contact us at intro [at] heart [.] community.